 Unless you use the paper filing method, your taxes will be submitted electronically.
 Electronic submissions are typically safer and see a much faster return than paper submissions.

-If you missed the tax-filing deadline (April 18th), and you owe taxes, there will usually be penalties you have to pay.
+If you missed the April 15 tax-filing deadline, and you owe taxes, there will usually be penalties to pay.
 If you are owed a refund, you won’t be penalized for filing late.
 However, you must file a return within three years, or the government will keep your refund.

 For those who owe the government money, there are two types of penalties: the failure-to-file penalty and the failure-to-pay penalty.

-The penalty for filing late is equal to 5% of the taxes you owe each month that you don’t file.
-This penalty is assessed at the start of each period of time.
-After 60 days, the minimum penalty will be $135 or equal to 100% of the tax amount due (whichever amount is less).
+The penalty for filing late is equal to 5% of the taxes you owe each month that you don’t file, up to 25%.
+After 60 days, the minimum penalty for returns to be filed in 2020 will be $435 or equal to 100% of the tax amount due (whichever amount is less).

-Interest is also charged on any amount of taxes that haven’t been paid by April 18th.
+Interest is also charged on any amount of taxes that haven’t been paid by April 15.
 The interest rate is the current Short-term Applicable Federal Rates (AFR) plus 3%.
-For example, the interest rate for May 2017 is 4.15%.
+For example, the interest rate for the first quarter of 2020 is 5%.

 Request an abatement or refund of interest charges or fees due to an error made by the IRS or another cause that is either “reasonable” or allowed under the law by filing Form 843.
-You must have a solid reason to use this form (other than I can’t afford to pay).
+You must have a solid reason to use this form.
 A summary of the typical reasons for filing this form can be found in the instructions for Form 843.

 If you have further questions about what options may be available for you if you can’t afford to pay your taxes, you can visit IRS.gov or call 800-929-1040.
 If you cannot resolve your issues by speaking with an IRS representative, you can seek additional help from the Taxpayer Advocate Services.